Die drei Pintos

 Die drei Pintos (Anh 5, The Three Pintos) is a comic opera of which Carl Maria von Weber began composing the music, working on a libretto by Theodor Hell.
-The work was completed about 65 years after Weber's death by Gustav Mahler.
+The work was completed about 61 years after Weber's death by Gustav Mahler.
 It premiered on 20 January 1888 at the Neues Stadttheater in Leipzig.

 Composition history

 In 1821, Theodor Hell developed a drama called The Battle for the Bride, with a story taken from the novel Der Brautkampf (1819) by Carl Seidel.
 Hell gave his friend Weber the text, but Weber disliked the title and changed it to Die drei Pintos ("The Three Pintos").
 The title comes from the protagonist, Don Pinto, who is impersonated by two other characters in the course of the opera.

 Weber began composing the score and worked at it off and on from then until 1824, but other work including Euryanthe intervened and it remained incomplete at his death in 1826.
 All that existed, so far, were a number of coded fragments of music: 7 sketches for 17 numbers, and an unknown total of bars scored out of an eventual total of 1700 bars.

 Weber's bereaved family made a number of unsuccessful attempts to have Die drei Pintos completed, but eventually his widow Caroline took the draft to Giacomo Meyerbeer, a composer, and friend of Theodor Hell.
 For some reason, Meyerbeer did nothing and – 26 years later, just before Caroline died – the fragments were returned to her untouched.
 Her son Max then approached various composers seeking one who would finish the opera, but he was advised to "give up".

 After Max's death in 1881, his son Carl (Carl senior's grandson) inherited the composer's musical estate, and vigorously continued the task of trying to find someone to complete the opera.
 He eventually encountered the 26-year-old Gustav Mahler, who was working as second conductor at the Stadttheater Leipzig for the 1886/87 season.
 Mahler was keen to help, and became a regular visitor at the Webers' residence (ostensibly to deal with operatic matters though he was also enamoured of Carl's wife Marion; Carl tried to ignore that situation as best he could).

-In the spring of 1887, Mahler cracked C. M. von Weber's code, unscrambled the drafts and wrote instrumentions for the existing fragments in accordance with Weber's wishes.
+In the spring of 1887, Mahler cracked C. M. von Weber's code, unscrambled the drafts, and wrote instrumentations for the existing fragments in accordance with Weber's wishes.
 A further 13 musical numbers were needed in addition to the existing 7, and Mahler went ahead and composed this music himself, based on Weber's themes.
 It was decided that the original format of the opera should be kept: a dialogue with musical numbers.
 The interlude music between Acts I and II (Pinto's dream) and the two-part finale of Act III were written by Mahler, although still based on Weber's leitmotifs and themes.